 “The opioid epidemic has heart-wrenching consequences for families throughout the United States, and I am proud that the Columbia School of Social Work will make a significant contribution to reducing this plague in New York,” said Columbia School of Social Work Interim Dean Irwin Garfinkel.
 “I am confident that under El-Bassel’s direction this work has the potential to change countless lives for the better.”

 In the past 30 years at Columbia, El-Bassel has been working in marginalized communities to address HIV, substance abuse, and intimate partner violence.
 In many cases, her work has led to interventions that have become the gold standard for best practices.
-In addition to her field work, she has published in more than 260 peer-reviewed journals and her papers have been cited over 8,000 times.
+In addition to her practicum work, she has published in more than 260 peer-reviewed journals and her papers have been cited over 8,000 times.

 “I am delighted to be leading this extraordinarily innovative study with such an outstanding group of scientists,” El-Bassel said.
 “Our goals are ambitious.
 We plan to reduce opioid overdose fatalities by at least 40 percent within less than four years in 15 of the most burdened counties in New York State.
 There is no time to waste; we have lost far too many people to this epidemic.”